|The Board of Directors of State Bank of Bikaner and Jaipur have

 Bank continued its efforts to promote use of Hindi in the field of

-Information Technology.
+information Technology.
 A portal of Rajbhasha Vibhag was made available

-on Bank's infonet site.
+on Bank's Infonet site.
 Various useful materials like Hindi typing

 tool, format of Quarterly Progress Report, Annual Programme etc. were

 made available on the portal.
-Officers/employees were imparted
+Officers/employees were imparted desk

 training to work on computer in Hindi with the help of Unicode.